PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Deadpool’s origin was subject to change over the years.
-But it was ultimately revealed as him being a Canadian soldier and mercenary who after diagnosed with cancer, decided to join the mysterious organization Weapon X (the same responsible for the origin of Wolverine), he underwent different experiments which cured his cancer, giving him an extraordinarily fast healing-factor (faster than Wolverine’s), but at the cost of losing his sanity and having his entire skin horribly deformed.
-He was captive of Weapon X for many years, being fond of comic books, until he managed to escape.
-He decided to return to the mercenary business using his healing powers as an advantage over competetition, creating his own costume similar to those of the superheroes in comic books in order to hide his horrible aspect.
+Deadpool was a Canadian soldier and mercenary who joined the mysterious organization Weapon X after being diagnosed with cancer.
+He underwent different experiments which cured his cancer, gave him an extraordinarily fast healing-factor (faster than Wolverine’s), but cost him his sanity and left his entire body horribly disfigured.
+He was captive of Weapon X for many years until he managed to escape.
+He decided to return to the mercenary business using his healing powers as an advantage over competition, creating his own costume similar to those of the superheroes in comic books.

 His popularity over the Internet inspired Marvel Comics to create various variants covers of Deadpool mashups with memes for many #1s of their “Marvel NOW!” revamp including Deadpool Call me Maybe for “Uncanny Avengers” #1, Gangnam Stlye Deadpool for “The Avengers” (Vol. 5) #1 and “Deadpool is unimpressed” for “All-New X-Men” #1.